hugo-apero/iyo-rstudio-global/content/blog/css-grid-scaffold/index.md

 ---
+title: "CSS Grid Scaffold"
+subtitle: ""
+excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
+date: 2019-07-02
-author: Eric Anderson
+author: "Eric Anderson"
+draft: false
+tags:
+- hugo-site
 categories:
 - Theme Features
-date: "2019-07-02"
-draft: false
-excerpt: Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites.
+# layout options: single, single-sidebar
 layout: single-sidebar
-subtitle: ""
-tags:
-- hugo-site
-title: CSS Grid Scaffold
 ---

 ### “Grid is the very first CSS module created specifically to solve the layout problems we've all been hacking our way around for as long as we've been making websites.”